 - Health: This domain of Gross National Happiness centralizes the physical and mental health of an individual.
 It aims to understand the factors that enable an individual to live a stress-free, quality healthy life.
 It also tried to address the problems that obstruct an individual from attaining a healthy mind and body.

 - Disability Mental Health

-- Education: This domain doesn’t limit the education in the formal environment like schools and institutions but also focuses on education acquired from informal sources like friends, family and community.
+- Education: This domain doesn’t limit education in the formal environment like schools and institutions but also focuses on education acquired from informal sources like friends, family, and community.

-- Cultural Diversity and Resilience: It looks over the cultural diversity in the country, its preservation and promotion.
-It highlights on festivals, arts, norms and traditions.
+- Cultural Diversity and Resilience: It looks over the cultural diversity in the country, its preservation, and its promotion.
+It highlights festivals, arts, norms, and traditions.

 - Zorig chusum skills (Artisan skills)